-113. Drawing and Design
+- 113. Drawing and Design

-This course (and sequential courses) is planned for courages self-expression and also an understanding of the role visual design plays in human affairs.
+This course (and sequential courses) is planned for students aspiring to be artists or art teachers.
+It encourages self-expression and also an understanding of the role visual design plays in human affairs.
 The student is introduced to the elements of design, composition, and drawing techniques.

-123. Drawing and Design
+- 123. Drawing and Design

 This is a continuation of Art 113.
-Drawing and design media such as charcoal, chalk, pastels, ink, and collage comprise the course of study.
+Drawing and design

+media such as charcoal, chalk, pastels, ink, and collage

+comprise the course of study.

-133. Drawing and Design
+- 133. Drawing and Design

 This is a continuation of Art 123.
 Emphasis is placed on the human anatomy and how man can be viewed and represented.

-213. Art Appreciation
+- 213. Art Appreciation